 Some schools and colleges in the UK offer training on enterprise – but this is nearly always about the ‘Dragon’s Den’ approach to enterprise; profit at all costs.
-Some educational institutions and organisations offer social enterprise training; but none have the business contacts and partner producer links that we have and the drive to put poverty eradication before profit.
+Some educational institutions and organisations offer social enterprise training; but none have the business contacts and partner producer links that we have, along with our two decades worth of working to put poverty eradication before profit.

-But we unashamedly have an ulterior motive.
-We also aim to raise the amount of ethical trading occurring in the world.
-We do this by stimulating awareness of, and demand for, fairly traded products amongst less affluent communities in the UK – whilst at the same time increasing innovation and enterprise in the sector.
+But at the LYF, we have an – unashamed – ulterior – motive; we also want to increase the amount of ethical trading occurring in the world.
+We do this by stimulating awareness of, and demand for, fairly traded products amongst less affluent communities in the UK – whilst at the same time increasing innovation and ethical enterprise amongst these groups.

 We have set up many more groups across Yorkshire and the North West, all learning the principles of ethical and fair trading, international development, and business approaches which can benefit entire communities rather than just a few individuals.